dask/dask-blog/_posts/2019-06-19-python-gpus-status-update.md

 stencils](https://blog.dask.org/2019/04/09/numba-stencil) and the attached [GPU notebook](https://gist.github.com/mrocklin/9272bf84a8faffdbbe2cd44b4bc4ce3c)*

-The built-in operations in GPU libraries like CuPy or RAPIDS are great, and cover the most common operations.
-However, in real-world settings we often run across messy situations that require writing a little bit of custom code.
-With CPUs we tend to use tools like Cython or Numba, which let Python programmers write fast numeric code without learning too much beyond the Python language.
+The built-in operations in GPU libraries like CuPy and RAPIDS cover most common operations.
+However, in real-world settings we often find messy situations that require writing a little bit of custom code.
+Switching down to C/C++/CUDA in these cases can be challenging, especially for users that are primarily Python developers.
+This is where Numba can come in.

+Python has this same problem on the CPU as well.
+Users often couldn't be bothered to learn C/C++ to write fast custom code.
+To address this there are tools like Cython or Numba, which let Python programmers write fast numeric code without learning much beyond the Python language.

-For example, Numba accelerates the for-loop style code below about 500x, from slow Python speeds up to fast C/Fortran speeds.
+For example, Numba accelerates the for-loop style code below about 500x on the CPU, from slow Python speeds up to fast C/Fortran speeds.

 ```python
 import numba  # We added these two lines for a 500x speedup